VERTEBRAL BODY TETHERING

 Understanding Scoliosis and the Need for VBT

-Vertebral Body Tethering (VBT) is a surgical treatment for scoliosis that has received approval from the U.S. Food and Drug Administration (FDA) under a Humanitarian Device Exemption (HDE).
-This approval is specifically for “The Tether™ – Vertebral Body Tethering System,” intended for skeletally immature patients requiring surgical intervention to correct progressive idiopathic scoliosis with a major Cobb angle of 30 to 65 degrees.
-Candidates for this procedure are typically those who have not responded to bracing or cannot tolerate it.
+Vertebral Body Tethering refers to a surgical treatment for scoliosis that has received approval from the U.S. Food and Drug Administration under a Humanitarian Device Exemption (HDE).
+This approval is specifically for “The Tether™ – Vertebral Body Tethering System.”
+It is intended for skeletally immature patients requiring surgical intervention to correct progressive idiopathic scoliosis.
+Additionally, patients will have a Cobb angle of 30 to 65 degrees.
+Candidates for this procedure represent those who did not respond to bracing or cannot tolerate it.

 For more detailed information, read the FDA’s official press announcement that provides additional insights into the approval and intended use of The Tether™ – Vertebral Body Tethering System.